Lucifer77799/digiboard_mars_open_project-/README.md

 **Note:**
 By default, all whiteboard  data is stored locally in memory on the backend server (not persisted after restart).
 If you want to store data globally and persistently, you can easily integrate a cloud database such as Firebase, AWS DynamoDB, MongoDB Atlas, or deploy your own database on platforms like Render.
+Moreover, deployment on vercel for nextjs based web application will not work for socket.io hence I dont use it for deployment

 Instructions for integrating Firebase are provided below, but you can use any database solution that fits

 ---